m5c/EthereumGuide/README.md

 As you have not yet added an account you will only see the above INFO line.
 So lets see how to add a new account

-*Note: Unless another account is explicitly specified, geth uses your oldest account as default.*
+ > *Unless another account is explicitly specified, geth uses your oldest account as default.*

 ### Creation